| Part of the Eosinophilic Esophagitis Playbook series |

-Compared to symptoms like difficulty swallowing, reflux, and abdominal pain, cough is less recognized as a common symptom of eosinophilic esophagitis (EoE).
-However, a chronic cough can be an early sign of EoE in some children, and it may be a frustrating symptom that can affect quality of life for your child or you.
+Compared to symptoms like trouble swallowing, reflux, and abdominal pain, cough is less often recognized as a common symptom of eosinophilic esophagitis (EoE).
+However, a chronic (long-lasting) cough can be an early sign of EoE in some children and may be a frustrating symptom that affects your child’s or your own quality of life.

 In people with EoE, some parts of the immune system are overactive.
 White blood cells called eosinophils gather in the esophagus, the tube through which food enters the stomach.
 Eosinophils release chemicals that cause coughing and chronic inflammation that irritates the throat and leads to trouble swallowing.
 Children with EoE may refuse to eat, or food may get stuck in their throats.
 Known as food impaction, this may become a medical emergency.